5 Easy Space Crafts for the Under 5s

 A chance to show how the craters we can see on the moon were made and how different sizes and directions of impact affect the shape and depth of the crater.

 3 Lunar Landscape Sensory Play – Imagination Tree

 An opportunity to talk about what the astronauts might be doing on the moon or even what it might be like to live there while developing those all important fine motor skills (and who doesn’t need a recipe for moon dust!)

 4 Spaceship Spelling – Here Come The Girls

 Make practicing spellings fun with a tray of sparkly space dust and a rocket pen.

 5 Star Cakes – A Mummy Too

 There’s a cake for any occasion in my opinion and I don’t need much excuse for baking.
 Star cakes allow you to talk about what stars are actually made of, how very hot they are and the fact they are actually spherical.

-All these things have helped the boys, E especially, get so much more out of his trip to the National Space Centre so a big thanks to everyone who contributed their ideas before and since.
-There’s a huge number of other great space related activities that I couldn’t fit in here so if you’d like to find some head over to my space pinterest board and you can also look forward to a post on space based kids books here very soon.
+All these easy space crafts have helped the boys, E especially, get so much more out of his trip to the National Space Centre so a big thanks to everyone who contributed their ideas before and since.
+There’s a huge number of other great space related activities that I couldn’t fit in here so if you’d like to find some head over to my space pinterest board.
+You can also look forward to a post on space based kids books here very soon.